SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Installation.rst

   * gplots
   * ggplot2

-To be able to execute all TEPIC examples during the tutorial, please download and extract the provided `mouse reference genome mm10 with Ensembl-style chromosome names <https://1drv.ms/u/s!AiE8bOpwXSBWgbNECd3ryGzNVDftUw>`_.
+The TEPIC examples in the tutorial also require the mouse reference genome that was previously downloaded in the HINT setup.

 **Installation**